nasa/cumulus/docs/deployment/README.md

 distribution_url = https://abc123.execute-api.us-east-1.amazonaws.com/DEV/
 ```

-**Note:** Be sure to copy the redirect URLs, as you will use them to update your Earthdata application.
+> ⚠️ **Note:** Be sure to copy the redirect URLs because you will need them to update your Earthdata application.

 ### Update Earthdata Application

-You will need to add two redirect URLs to your EarthData login application.
+Add the two redirect URLs to your EarthData login application by doing the following:

-1. Login to URS.
+1. Login to URS
-2. Under My Applications -> Application Administration -> use the edit icon of your application.
+2. Under My Applications -> Application Administration -> use the edit icon of your application
 3. Under Manage -> redirect URIs, add the Archive API url returned from the stack deployment
-   - e.g. `archive_api_redirect_uri = https://<czbbkscuy6>.execute-api.us-east-1.amazonaws.com/dev/token`.
+   - e.g. `archive_api_redirect_uri = https://<czbbkscuy6>.execute-api.us-east-1.amazonaws.com/dev/token`
 4. Also add the Distribution url
-   - e.g. `distribution_redirect_uri = https://<kido2r7kji>.execute-api.us-east-1.amazonaws.com/dev/login`[^1].
+   - e.g. `distribution_redirect_uri = https://<kido2r7kji>.execute-api.us-east-1.amazonaws.com/dev/login`[^1]
-5. You may delete the placeholder url you used to create the application.
+5. You may delete the placeholder url you used to create the application

 If you've lost track of the needed redirect URIs, they can be located on the [API Gateway](https://console.aws.amazon.com/apigateway).
 Once there, select `<prefix>-archive` and/or `<prefix>-thin-egress-app-EgressGateway`, `Dashboard` and utilizing the base URL at the top of the page that is accompanied by the text `Invoke this API at:`.
 Make sure to append `/token` for the archive URL and `/login` to the thin egress app URL.